 The authors of the University of Hamburg write:

 “In addition to the question of which tree species are particularly well adapted to the changing conditions and will therefore continue to grow in the city in the future, a central approach to adapting trees to climate changes is the optimization of tree locations.
 How can rainwater, for example, get into the planting pit? be temporarily stored in order to improve the water availability for the trees in dry periods?
 The selection and special stratification of certain types of soil can also help to promote the supply of water, nutrients and air for trees and thus improve the tolerance of trees to climate change.

 And in the short term?

 City trees, especially young street trees, often need additional watering

-And a multitude of different tree species to increase the resilience of the entire tree population in a city.
+And in the long term, a multitude of different tree species is needed to increase the resilience of the entire tree population in a city.
 If a tree species can no longer cope with the climatic conditions or is affected by a disease, this prevents a high proportion of trees in the city from falling out.

 The trees can only fulfill their regulatory functions if they are healthy and have enough water.

 Dipl.
 Social and cultural anthropologist with a focus on sustainable and participatory green space design in cities.
 (More about the author).